 - Social Security number

 - Names and contact information for six to eight pallbearers, if applicable

 Our goal is to ease the burden for you and your family in what may be one of the most difficult times of life.
-We're here to answer questions, offer options and provide support before, during and after the service.
+We're here to answer questions, offer options and before, during and after the service.
 If you have lost a loved one and would like to talk to a Dignity Memorial provider about scheduling an arrangement meeting, click the button below.